mingzehuang/latentcor/paper/paper.md

 [@yoon2021fast] and is available for continuous/binary/truncated pairs in the current version of `mixedCCA`.
 However, that implementation lacks the ternary variable case and relies on an interpolation grid with a large memory footprint. `latentcor` includes the ternary case and provides an optimized interpolation grid by redefining the bridge functions on a rescaled version of Kendall's $\tau$.
 Here, the scaling adapts to the smoothness of the underlying type of variables by simultaneously controlling the approximation error at the same or lower level.
-As a result, `latentcor` has significantly smaller memory footprint (see in the
+As a result, `latentcor` has significantly smaller memory footprint (see
 Table below) and smaller approximation error compared to `mixedCCA`.

 \newpage